 Criminology - Grangegorman

 What is...
-Criminology ?
+Criminology?

 Criminology is an exciting inter-disciplinary subject that draws on sociology, psychology and law to focus on issues such as the causes of crime, the meaning of crime and societal reactions to crime.
-The MA in Criminology in TU Dublin provides students with a strong theoretical grounding in, and understanding of, contemporary criminological issues as well as advanced training in research skills.

 Subjects taught

-Criminological Theory
+Criminological Theory [Mandatory]

-Research Methods
+Research Methods in Criminology [Mandatory]

-Dissertation
+Dissertation [Mandatory]

-Criminal Law
+Criminal Law [Elective]

-Desistance: The Route out of Crime
+Desistance: The Route Out of Crime [Elective]

-Policing and Governance of Security
+Policing and the Governance of Security [Elective]

-Prisons and Imprisonment
+Prisons and Imprisonment [Elective]

 Entry requirements